electrode-io/fynpo/README.md

 On Windows, you have two options:

-1. Run `fyn win` to generate a batch file `fynwin.cmd` at your current directory, which you can invoke with `fynwin` to setup [NODE_OPTIONS].
+1. Run `fyn win` to generate a batch file `fynwin.cmd` in your current directory.
+Invoke `fynwin.cmd` to setup [NODE_OPTIONS].
 The file will delete itself.

 ```batch
 fyn win